Why another database?

 Where is the documentation for MyOODB?
 How about some Java Doc?

 I just have not written any.
-Please refer to the examples in the source distribution.
+Please refer to the samples in the source distribution.
 I believe it does a good job in showing how to create and deploy a MyOODB solution.

-I am having problems compiling and/or running MyOODB examples?
+I am having problems compiling and/or running MyOODB samples?

 2) Are the java and/or javac binaries in your PATH?

-3) Have you set JAVA_HOME to point to your jdk1.5.x install?
+3) Have you set JAVA_HOME to point to your jdk1.6.x install?

-4) Are you running the examples in project/build/examples?
+4) Are you running the samples in project/test?

 How do I use MyOODB code generation tools?

 I recommend you use Java ANT and create your own generation.xml file like the one I created in the MyOODB project directory.
-See project/examples.xml for how I generate my examples.
+See project/samples.xml for how I generate my samples.

-You could always just call org.myoodb.tools.generator.Main explicitly with your MyOODB interface files.
+You could always just call org.myoodb.generator.Main explicitly with your MyOODB interface files.